yggdrasil-network/yggdrasil-network.github.io/faq.md

 Our official stance is that it is still alpha software.
 Expect things to not be wholly smooth, and expect to have to upgrade often to the latest builds.
 That said, there is a small community of users who have not experienced any stability problems so far.
 Yggdrasil very rarely crashes.

+### Is Yggdrasil anonymous?

+It is not a goal of the Yggdrasil project to provide anonymity.
+Your direct peers may be able to determine your location if, for example, you are peering over the Internet.

 ### Does Yggdrasil work on my platform?

 Quite likely!
 Take a look at the [Platforms](platforms.md) page - you'll find platform-specific notes there.